digitalbreed/jquery.fbmessenger/README.md

 ![Interaction produced by jQuery.fbMessenger](https://github.com/digitalbreed/jquery.fbmessenger/raw/develop/demo/jquery.fbmessenger.gif)

+Please note that this plugin is meant for demonstration purposes only and was not built to reproduce a pixel-perfect Messenger experience.

 ## Usage Example

 Simply include `jquery.fbmessenger.min.js` and `jquery.fbmessenger.css` in your project; then use `$.fn.fbMessenger` on the target element to initialize and schedule actions on it.